IAMconsortium/pyam/doc/source/install.rst

 Installing From Source
 ----------------------

-:code:`pyam` can also be installed from source.
+|pyam| can also be installed from source.

 .. code-block:: bash